EmaMaker/emamaker.github.io/events/romecup2024.md

 attention not to squish them and break them.
 - Once the panels are flipped it's good to check that the cables are not broken.
 For this I just used a multimeter in continuity mode.
-Unfortunately, the cables need to be very long and do not have much wiggle room once they are in place, which means you better have long arms and long tester probes.
+Unfortunately, the cables need to be very long and do not have much wiggle room once they are in place, which means you better have long arms and long probes for your multimeter.
 - You actually have to flip the panels.
 We are talking 4 1x2 meters 5cm thick (+ 5cm
 	standoff) now all screwed together, as there is now way to screw the panels once they are the right side up.
 Those are heavy.
 Like, incredibly heavy.
-We are talking a 5-6 people job heavy, while trying not have the wood snap on you because of poor coordination between them
+We are talking a -at least- 6 people job heavy, and it obviously must not break because of poor coordination between all the people.

 - Bonus: the playing field was quite old and the wood was starting to crumble after years and years of screwing and unscrewing and transporting and general abuse by students.